Lexington County License Hearing Guide

 Possible Outcomes

-• Suspension upheld: If the hearing officer finds that the SCDMV has sufficient evidence to justify the suspension, your license will be suspended.
+• Suspension Upheld: If the administrative law judge finds that the SCDMV has met its burden of proof, your license suspension will be upheld.

-• Suspension overturned: If the hearing officer finds that the SCDMV does not have sufficient evidence, the suspension will be overturned, and your license will be reinstated.
+• Suspension Overturned: If the judge finds that the SCDMV has not met its burden of proof, the suspension will be overturned, and your license will be reinstated.

 Hardship/Restricted License in South Carolina

-• IID requirement: In some cases, especially for repeat offenders, you may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining a restricted license.
+• IID Requirement: Depending on the circumstances of your DUI, you may be required to install an ignition interlock device (IID) on your vehicle as a condition of obtaining a restricted license.
+South Carolina law mandates the use of an IID after a DUI conviction.

 Getting Your License Back